topdefi/go-agora/README.md

 ## Building from source Ubuntu 20.04/22.04

-Building `geth` requires both a Go (version 1.19 or later) and a C compiler.
+Building `agora` requires both a Go (version 1.19 or later) and a C compiler.
 You can install them using your favorite package manager.

 ### Setup Go Path